evekeen/instagram-outreach/README.md

 4. Track sent status in the main table
 5. Resend or edit emails as needed

-### 5. Manage Your Database

-- **Filter Options**: Use checkboxes to filter by email availability and influencer status
-- **Reset Database**: Use the "Reset Database" button to clear all data
-- **View Progress**: Monitor discovery process in real-time

 ## 📊 Understanding the Process

 ### Discovery Workflow